 An examining committee will normally include the members of the student's advisory committee.
 Additional members may be appointed by the Associate Dean for Graduate Studies.
-The advisory committee chairperson (the major professor) may recommend additional members for appointment (refer to the section on "Post-Project Activities").
+The advisory committee chairperson (the major professor) may recommend additional members for appointment (see Section 10.0.
+Post-Project/Thesis Activities).